 TIP: Also include links to social media channels and ensure Google My Business is up to date.

 Highlight the expertise in your organisation and in the content and services you provide.

 Do you have experts on your team?
 Are your contributors or service providers authorities?
 Be sure to give their credentials.
 Are you affiliated with a respected organisation?
 Make that clear.
 Conversely, don't link to outside sites that are not credible.
 Your site becomes less credible by association.

 TIP: Include all professional memberships and accreditations, who you've worked with plus case studies.
 And review the quality of your back-links.

 Show that honest and trustworthy people stand behind your site.

-The first part of this guideline is to show there are real people behind the site and in the organization.
+The first part of this guideline is to show there are real people behind the site and in the organisation.
 Next, find a way to convey their trustworthiness through images or text.
 For example, some websites post employee bios, including information about hobbies.
-This helps to humanize the individuals –- and the organization.
+This helps to humanize the individuals –- and the organisation.

 TIP: Show the humans in the organisation with staff bios and photos